DuckEverlasting/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a)  This is only going to run once, no matter what you put into it.
-The runtime complexity is O(1).
-Congratulations.
+a)  This will run exactly "n" times every time. complexity =  O(n).
+I HAD THIS THE WHOLE TIME.

 b)  This takes a process that runs at O(log2(n)), and runs it n times.
 So the complexity is O(n * log2(n))